-- Improve the quality of care and support. - Be transparent and accountable to people who need care and support, their families and friends, about how we use their information. - Support individuals to remain independent for longer, for example, through assisted living technology (also referred to as technology abled care). - Improve the quality and efficiency of information sharing between health and social care.
+- Improve the quality of care and support. - Be transparent and accountable to people you support, their families and friends, about how we use their information. - Support individuals to remain independent for longer, for example, through assisted living technology (also referred to as technology abled care). - Improve the quality and efficiency of information sharing between health and social care.